Grading Information and Systems

-W: (Withdrawal) Indicates that the student was permitted to withdraw from the course after the 3rd week of instruction with the approval of the instructor and appropriate campus officials.
+W: (Withdrawal) Indicates that the student was permitted to withdraw from the course after the third week of instruction with the approval of the instructor and appropriate campus officials.
 It carries no connotation of quality of student performance and is not used in calculating grade point average or progress points.
-Undergraduate students may withdraw from no more than 18-semester units of courses taken in matriculated status at SF State.
+Undergraduate students may withdraw from no more than 18-units of courses taken in matriculated status at SF State.
 From the thirteenth week through the last week of instruction, students may only request to withdraw in cases, such as accident or serious illness, where the cause of withdrawal is due to circumstances clearly beyond the student's control and the assignment of an Incomplete is not practicable.
-Requests to withdraw approved under this criterion during the final 3 weeks of the term will not count against the maximum number of withdrawal units provided in this section.
+Requests to withdraw approved under this criterion during the final 3 weeks of the term will not count against the undergraduate withdrawal limit of 18 units.

 WU: (Withdrawal Unauthorized) Indicates that an enrolled student did not withdraw from the course and also failed to complete course requirements.
 It is used when, in the opinion of the instructor, completed assignments or course activities or both were insufficient to make normal evaluation of academic performance possible.
 When assigning the “WU”, the instructor shall report the last known date of attendance by the student.
 For purposes of grade point average and progress point computation, this symbol is equivalent to an F.